Learning more about Viennese Waltz not just finetunes your ears and motor skills. You also get to know another UNESCO Immaterial Cultural Heritage.

 How To Waltz

-Viennese waltz dancing is all about rhythm and flow.
-The basic steps are easy once you have received a proper introduction.
-This video shows you that this flow is achieved by sticking to the right timing and rhythm.
+Most importantly, Viennese waltz dancing is about rhythm and flow.
+Once you have received a proper introduction you will find the basic steps easy.
+In this video you can see that the dance couple achieves the characteristic flow by sticking to the right timing and rhythm.

 Most Popular Waltzes